 The infrastructure-testing team has a good bunch of knowledge related to this testing.
 They are also involved with the Quality Assurance team.
 This team knows how to test IT infrastructure.
 This team knows how to design test cases for this type of testing.

 The System Administrator team often tests network-level infrastructure.
 Team design and document test cases based on their experience.
 They are responsible to ensure that the applications are not impacted after any change in the network.

 This team plays a very important role.
 They are involved at an early stage and are responsible to set test environments as per the requirements.
 They participate in test planning and maintaining infrastructure environments.

 #4) Quality Assurance Team

-QA team is responsible to run regression test.
+The QA team is responsible to run regression tests.
 They are also involved in integration testing.
-They perform testing on different test environments that are created as per different infrastructure.
+They perform testing on different test environments that are created as per different infrastructures.

 #5) Project Manager